Groundup Features: Blessings in a Bag

 It’s a question that I have been sitting with for the last year, actually.
 I hope that we will build a City of Good together with the community that we journey alongside.
 I think for a really long time, it’s always been a “Giver” versus “Receiver” mindset and can be challenging when there are very traditional views towards what giving should look like.
 We always look for the “neediest” person, the most urgent needs, the most urgent causes, or cases that draw the most sympathy.

 Ultimately, I hope that Blessings in a Bag can be part of changing that narrative.
 There is so much strength in the community that we journey alongside, and I really want to find ways where we can hear the voices from young people and communities that we serve.
 They have so much resourcefulness, so many ideas and strengths that they can offer.
-Oftentimes, we underestimate and downplay what they could do to help build a City of Good because we label them as “low-income” or as residents of rental housing.
+Oftentimes, we underestimate and downplay what they could do to help Singapore become a City of Good because we label them as “low-income” or as residents of rental housing.

 BONUS cheeky question: Are you a coffee or tea person!